nikosarcevic/journals_tex_templates/README.md

 # Journals tex templates

-**This is a community effort to collect all journal LaTeX templates in one place.
+**This is a community effort to collect all journal TeX/LaTeX templates in one place.
 Everyone welcome to contribute!** :shipit:

 *All descriptions copied from the respective pages.*